Top 35 Best Beatles Movies To Watch

 Average

-Directed and co-written by Robert Zemeckis in his feature film debut, this historical comedy captures the exciting atmosphere of the early 1960s, when The Beatles dominated popular culture across the Western world.
+Directed and co-written by Robert Zemeckis in his debut feature film, "I Wanna Hold Your Hand" bursts with the vibrant energy of the early 1960s, an era when The Beatles shaped the cultural landscape across the Western world.

-The film is set in 1964 and follows six enthusiastic teenagers from New Jersey who embark on an adventurous journey to see The Beatles perform on the famous "Toast of the Town" television show.
+Set against the backdrop of 1964, the film follows six spirited teenagers from New Jersey as they pursue a once-in-a-lifetime chance to see The Beatles perform live on the legendary "Toast of the Town" television show.

 7